jrdnbwmn/pear/README.md

 # Pear

-A lightweight front-end launching kit – a boilerplate for HTML/Sass projects.
+A boilerplate for static site projects.
+Personally, I often use this for quick HTML prototyping.

 See it at http://eatapear.com.

-The minified, *un*compressed CSS file comes in at 13kb.

 Pear is focused on: